amyjko/informatics-teaching-guide/chapters/learning.md

 * Students do not "discover" their passions.
 They develop them.
 Teachers can help develop them.

-All of these ideas show that learning is purposeful and is highly sensitive to a learners' self, self-knowledge, and environment.
+All of these ideas show that learning is purposeful and is highly sensitive to a learner's self, self-knowledge, and environment.